bradchristie/taminations-flutter/assets/c3a/central_concept.md

-# Central &lt;anything>
+# Central <anything>

-Do the Centers’ part of the &lt;anything> call.
+Do the Centers’ part of the <anything> call.
 This concept applies only to calls where original Centers remain in the center and do not interact with the Outsides.

 Typical examples include “Central Load the Boat”, “Central Spin the Windmill”, “Central